-All young people are encouraged to talk about any bullying concerns they have with their Keyworker or other support staff.
+All young people will be encouraged to talk about any bullying concerns they have with their Keyworker or other support staff.
 Further platforms for airing concerns include using the Home's complaint procedure and raising concerns in the regular keyworking sessions.
-All issues are addressed promptly using a restorative approach and ensuring outcomes are as positive as possible for all parties.
+All issues will be addressed promptly using a restorative approach and ensuring outcomes are as positive as possible for all parties.

-The increasing opportunities for cyber-bullying and the risk of child exploitation are recognized and the Home ensures young people are made aware of these risks through both regular conversation and educative videos to minimize these risks.
+The increasing opportunities for cyber-bullying and the risk of child exploitation are recognized and the Home ensures young people will be made aware of these risks through both regular conversation and educative videos to minimize these risks.

-Phone contact numbers for the Independent Visitor and other appropriate external support services are made clear to young people and they have ready access to the Home's telephones for contacting these external routes if required.
+Phone contact numbers for the Independent Visitor and other appropriate external support services will be made clear to young people and they will have ready access to the Home's telephones for contacting these external routes if required.
 The CEOP button is also made available to young people who wish to report a concern via the Arc website and the young person's guide makes clear how this can be accessed.